blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 ## Modeling

-To start the modeling process we opened the table with PowerPivot to segment it.
+To start the modeling process I opened the table with PowerPivot to segment it.

 <p align="center">
   <img src="https://i.postimg.cc/jK2FyL1x/Screenshot-5.jpg"/>
   Fig 3.
 This image shows the table in PowerPivot.
 </p>

-We will start by segmenting the customers based on their age, gender, occupation, relationship I used the customer data to create pivot tables that grouped the customers based on different criteria.
-Using these groups, I created charts that show key insights.
-Additionally, differnt functions were used to perform calculations.
+First the data got segmented into customers based on their age, education, gender, occupation and relationship.
+The incidents were segmented by bodily injuries, property damage, severity, time, type and vehicles involved.
+The resulting PivotTables were used to created PivotCharts.
+These PivotCharts were already able to answer basic questions and give insights into the data.
+For example the bar chart regardin the insured hobbies indicates that chess and cross fit enthusiasts in the data have a higher rate of comitting car insurance fraud.

 <p align="center">
   <img src="https://i.postimg.cc/VmZTW8Nr/Screenshot-10.jpg"/>
   Fig 4.
-This image shows the different pivot tables and charts.
+This image shows the different pivot charts.
 </p>

-Furthermore to solve the question of the correlation I used the regression-function to calculate the variable Multilple R. This was 0,1565 and as a consquence there was no correlation between the months as customer and the amount of claims.
+Furthermore to solve the final question of the correlation I used the regression-function to calculate the variable Multilple R. This was 0,1565 and as a consquence there was no correlation between the months as customer and the amount of claims.

 <p align="center">
   <img src="https://i.postimg.cc/wqVdTzvF/Screenshot-9.jpg"/>
-  Fig 4.
+  Fig 5.
 This image shows the correlation analysis between months as customer and fraudulent claims made.
 </p>

 ## Validation